 How to Apply

-Admissions to the UIC School of Public Health (UIC-SPH) are done in conjunction with the Schools of Public Health Application Service (SOPHAS), the online centralized application service for schools of public health.
+Admission to the UIC School of Public Health (UIC-SPH) is done in conjunction with the Schools of Public Health Application Service (SOPHAS), the online centralized application service for schools of public health.
 Under this system, students can apply to multiple schools of public health using one application and one set of materials.
 SOPHAS will collect and process all applications and will forward them to each of the schools to which the student has chosen to apply.

 Applications for admission to any of the MCH degree programs are due each year by February 1 for domestic students and December 15 for international students.
 All applicants are strongly encouraged to submit their applications as early as possible.
 Apply Now!

 CURRENT STUDENTS who desire to transfer into the mch or mchepi mph programs

 For MPH students who have already been admitted and who are enrolled at the UIC School of Public Health, you may apply to the MCH or MCHEPI concentration in the Fall semester of your first year.
 Please note that the admissions committee will review this application in conjunction with the applicant’s SOPHAS application in order to determine admissions for the MCH or MCHEPI concentration.
 Offer of admission to the MCH or MCHEPI concentration is contingent on an applicant being in good academic standing at the end of the Fall 2020 semester.
 Students should discuss their plan to apply for the MCH or MCHEPI concentration with their advisor.
 In order to be considered for the MCH or MCHEPI concentration, students should complete the MCH admissions Form and include the following components: